-The Claims Examiner decides whether or not you should be paid benefits at the initial and also the reconsideration level of your case.
+The Claims Examiner decides whether or not you should be paid benefits at the initial and also the second stage of your case.
 If the Claims Examiner denies your case, then you will need to file a Request for a Hearing with the SSA.
 We can do that for you.
 It can take a wait of six months to a year to have a time and a place for your hearing.
 However, your hearing will be held at the local hearing office nearest to you.

-At each stage of the process, it is important to file any appeals on time.
-Typically, you only have 60 days in which to appeal a decision from the SSA.
+At each stage of the process, it is important to file any appeal on time.
+Normally, you only have 60 days in which to appeal a decision from the SSA.

 WHO IS DISABILITY DETERMINATION SERVICES?

 DDS is fully funded by the Federal Government.
 However, it is a Utah state agency.
-DDS is responsible for getting your medical evidence and making the initial decision on whether you are disabled or blind under the law.
+DDS is responsible for getting your medical evidence and making the initial decision on whether your case should be granted.

-Usually, the DDS tries to obtain evidence from your medical sources first.
+Usually, the workers at DDS obtain evidence from your medical sources.
 If that evidence is not enough to resolve the case, then DDS will arrange for a consultative exam (CE).
 Those exams can be for your physical or your mental health condition.
-For example, find out more about the consultative examination here.
+For example, find out more about the consultative exam here.

-After reading your medical records, DDS makes a decision about your case.
+After they obtain and read your medical records, DDS will make a decision about your case.
 At the initial stage this can take 3 to 6 months.
 Similarly, the next stage can also take from 6-8 months.
 Additionally, after you request a hearing, you may need to wait 6 months or more for the hearing date to be set.
-Therefore, from filing your application to getting a hearing can take up to 6 months.
+Therefore, from filing your application to getting a hearing can take up to two years.

-If DDS decides to pay you benefits, then SSA completes any other development.
+However, if DDS decides to pay you benefits, then SSA will finish any other development.
 Next, SSA figures out your monthly benefit amount and begins paying you.
 If, however, you are found not disabled, then your file is kept in the field office in case you decide to appeal the decision.
-Always appeal.
+Always appeal on time.

 FILING FOR UTAH BENEFITS FOR PHYSICAL DISABILITY